Redfern/pdfmake-generator-api/README.md

     })
 ```

-There will be many ways this could be done, this is just a was I have used it in react.
+There will be many ways this could be done, this is just a way I have used it in react.